 For people with HSV 2, honesty is key.
 If you are still active in the dating scene, before you take your relationship to the next level, you must inform your partner first that you have herpes.

-Dating someone with HSV 2 can also be made easier if you join different dating sites for people with herpes that cater specifically for people who have the same condition.
+Herpes Dating UK can also be made easier if you join different dating sites for people with herpes that cater specifically for people who have the same condition.
 That link takes you to a site we’ve researched and stands out above any other we’ve considered.

 If you already are in a relationship, you should let that person know right away about your condition.
 It is best for both of you to find out if the other person has herpes too so all your efforts to inhibit the effects of your STD won’t be put in vain.